 Healthy conflict takes some work—it doesn’t always come naturally!
-We are more likely to default into our natural conflict-management modes (avoid, accommodate, or compete) unless we are intentional about building healthy conflict-management strategies.
+We are more likely to default to our natural conflict-management modes (avoid, accommodate, or compete) unless we are intentional about building healthy conflict-management strategies.

 Here are seven tips to manage conflict with colleagues:

 - Know your style.
-Of the three types of conflict, which one do you follow?
+Of the three types of conflicts, which one do you follow?
 All of us have a tendency towards one of these three conflict management styles.

 - Understand your colleagues.
 Understanding where others are coming from can help you move forward productively.
-If you are the type of person who moves towards conflict to win an argument, you’ll need to be sensitive to the person who’s uncomfortable in conflict.
+If you are the type of person who moves toward conflicts to win an argument, you’ll need to be sensitive to the person who’s uncomfortable in disagreement.

 - Try not to personalize it.
 Try to focus on the ideas at hand, not the person behind them.
 Personalization happens when the word “you” is used a lot.
 Instead, focus on “I” language (i.e., “I feel this way,” or “I think it should be like this”).

-- Use body language to manage conflict.
-One of the worst things we can do is sit down face-to-face, because it tends to escalate the confrontation.
+- Use body language to manage conflicts.
+One of the worst things we can do is sit down face-to-face because it tends to escalate the confrontation.
 If you are side-by-side, however, it’s easier to remain calm.
 It’s a way to “be on the same team” rather than working against each other.

 As we said, this may not come naturally!
-But the more you practice and implement healthy conflict management strategies, the more productive and effective you’ll be.
-Healthy conflict can be a catalyst for creativity and growth—embrace it!
+But the more you practice and implement healthy conflicts management strategies, the more productive and effective you’ll be.
+Healthy conflicts can be a catalyst for creativity and growth—embrace it!